 Make explainer videos that grow your client base

 Having trouble reaching out to your audience?
-Do you need a means of helping the market understand your products or services?
+Do you need a way to help them easily understand your products or services?

 Why not try explainer videos?

-They’re all over the place nowadays.
-It’s almost impossible to scroll down Facebook without seeing at least one explainer video.
-Videos comprise the majority of Internet use these days – people watch videos more than they do anything else online.
+These days, it’s almost impossible to scroll down Facebook without seeing at least one explainer video.
+Videos comprise the majority of internet use now and people actually watch videos more than they do anything else online.

 Of course, simply throwing out an explainer video with no effort won’t get you anywhere.
-People will bounce out if the video doesn’t connect with them.
+People will give is a few seconds and leave if it doesn’t connect with them.

-The best explainer videos follow a few simple but effective guidelines.
+The best explainer videos follow a few simple yet effective guidelines.
 These standards ensure that the videos convey the right message to the intended audience.

 Not sure how it all works?
 In need of help to make your own explainer video?

 First off, keep in mind that it all begins with your script.
-You can’t hire a voice actor, work on animations, and edit a video without a solid script.
-It’s the foundation your explainer video stands upon.
+You can’t hire a voice actor, work on animations or edit a video without a solid script.
+It’s the foundation for building your explainer video.

 Everything else will fall into place once you finish your script.
-The way your voice actor reads the lines and how the animator crafts the visuals rely on the tone you set.
+The way your voice actor reads the lines and how the animator crafts the visuals rely on the tone you set with the script.

 But what kind of tone do you go for?

 It all depends on your audience.
-Do you aim to release this explainer video for professional investors or do you want to market your product to stay-at-home freelancers?
+Do you aim to release this explainer video for professional investors?
+Maybe you want to market your product to tradies who run their own businesses, or uni students living out of home.
 Are you marketing towards casual consumers or the hardcore tech-savvy who inspect every aspect of your products?

-That said, make sure to keep a professional tone even if your video gears towards a casual audience.
-Don’t use street slang or derogatory terms.
+Make sure to keep a professional tone even if your video gears towards a casual audience.
+Avoid language or terms that can isolate or offend individuals or groups of people.

-Make it a habit to go back and edit the script after a few days.
+Make it a habit to go back and edit the script after a few hours or even days.
+Looking at it with fresh eyes will usually result in some useful tweaks.

 Edit words you think don’t think cater to your audience.
 Perhaps a phrase is too complex or filled with jargon people might not understand.
-Perhaps it’s the other way around; your audience understands the complex things and your script is too simple so take time to spruce it up.
+Most people read at a grade 9 level, so try to keep things straightforward and easy to understand.

 2. Keep It short

 Don’t make a long video.
-Short videos are the key to success here.
+Short videos are the key to success.

 It’s not only about keeping your audience engaged and dealing with short attention spans.
 You also have to remember there are millions of other videos out there.
 If your video is too long, viewers might feel too lazy or uninterested to engage and will instead pick a similar video from someone else because it’s shorter.